Doctorate in Clinical Psychology Programme

 The ethos of the Bath Programme is consistent with the core values of the NHS Constitution and of inclusivity and equality.
 We aim to recruit individuals from many differing backgrounds, with a wide variety of life and work experiences, aptitudes and talents.
 We aim to recruit individuals who have the ability to form meaningful and productive connections with the full range of vulnerable people and to always act in their best interests.
 The willingness and capacity to develop and manage these connections in a compassionate way in clinical, research and other roles depends in part upon their personal qualities, values and beliefs which we assess throughout our selection procedure.
 We intend to use contextual information as part of this process, and so encourage applicants to provide such information as relevant.

 Our doctoral level training course is academically demanding so we evaluate academic achievement, clinical and research experience and personal qualities in the short-listing process.
-Up-to-date information about the scoring process will be available on our website from September 2020.

 Applications are short-listed based on the following criteria: